xChrisMo/Mechatronics_Project/README.md

 ## Project Overview

-This project is Robotics dissertation as submitted to [Dr Paola Falugi](https://www.linkedin.com/in/paola-falugi-699a531/) as by the University of East London's School of Architecture, Computing and Engineering(ACE) Standard.
+This is my Mechatronics and Robotics dissertation submitted to [Dr Paola Falugi](https://www.linkedin.com/in/paola-falugi-699a531/) as by the University of East London's School of Architecture, Computing and Engineering(ACE) Standard.

 ## Objective

-The group project was aimed to use C++, Matlab other technologies and a long list of sensors to replicate the operations of a fully functional delivery themed robot
+The group project was aimed to use C++, Matlab, other technologies and a long list of sensors to replicate the operations of a fully functional delivery themed robot

 ## File Description